Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Rudi underwent a mammoth operation to remove the stick and needed 52 stitches.
 He was extremely lucky—if the stick had gone just one or two millimetres further either way, it would have hit a major artery and Rudi would not have survived.

 The commonest way for a dog to be injured by a stick is when it is thrown and they run out for it.
 If the stick has not yet settled on the ground or is sticking up at an angle, they may impale themselves on it.
-Sticks can be as deadly as a knife when run into at force and will shatter and splinter as they enter soft tissue.
+Sticks can be as deadly as a knife when run into at high speeds and will shatter and splinter as they enter soft tissue.
 Usually, the injuries are to the mouth, chest or abdomen.

 Chewing on sticks can be equally dangerous, as large splinters can lodge in the mouth, causing open wounds that are prone to infection.
 If splinters are swallowed, the throat or stomach can be damaged.